Contents

 Result Variables

-Two RVs are created by the module:
+Main RVs created by the 'Get Numbers' module:

 $RV[moduleTitle]